evan-buss/CSC243-JavaFX-Catering-App/README.md

 As the project progressed, more features were added incrementally in "Sprints".
 Each of these sprints had new "deliverables" or features that could then be shown off to the client.
 This approach breaks large projects down into manageble chunks and allows the client to change their wishes over time.

 Later on, the client wanted the CLI to output to a file.
-This was achieved in another sprint.
+This was achieved in another sprint. www

 After that, database support was added to the application using a local SQLite database.